 Barry E. Carter, Looking for a Better Way: the Sanction Laws of Key U.S. Allies, 19 N.Y.U.
 J. Int’l L. & Pol.
 865 (1987)

 Scholarly Commons Citation

 Carter, Barry E., "Looking for a Better Way: the Sanction Laws of Key U.S. Allies" (1987).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1586.
+1586.